Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction

-\autoref{fig:car.infoload} shows this relationship between driver capacity and aggregated signal-to-noise measurements on a $\Delta S/\overline{S}$ scale across conditions, as well as on a logarithmic scale (below the x-axis).
+\autoref{fig:car.infoload} shows this relationship between driver capacity (information gain) and aggregated signal-to-noise measurements on a $\Delta S/\overline{S}$ scale across conditions, as well as on a logarithmic scale (below the x-axis).
 Mean capacity is visualized as a dotted line.
-Subtracting driver capacity from this mean capacity yields remaining driver capacity (black solid line).
-In subsequent sections, we will show how this remaining capacity was used to drive the simulator's user interface.
+Subtracting driver capacity from this mean capacity yields remaining driver capacity (black solid line), i.e., remaining mental load.
 The logarithmic scale at the bottom of \autoref{fig:car.infoload} shows the index of difficulty (ID) of this task, in bits:

 The mean capacity (bandwidth $b$) of our car following task was measured at $b=0.25$ bits/bit, while the Index of Performance (throughput $1/b$) was 3.96 bits/bit.
-The y axis indicates bits of consumed information, while the x axis indicates noise-to-signal ratio $\Delta$S/$\overline{S}$, or bits of $ID$ if the bottom log scale is used.
-Note that the only difference in plotting \autoref{fig:car.infoload} on a log-linear scale against $ID$, as is customary when plotting with Fitts' law, is that lines would be straight, with the bottom scale as the primary x-axis.
-Mean capacity is expressed as bits of information consumed per bit of difficulty, while the Index of Performance (1/b) is expressed as the bits of difficulty processed per bit of consumed information.
+The y axis indicates bits of consumed surprise, while the x axis indicates noise-to-signal ratio $\Delta$S/$\overline{S}$, or bits of $ID$ if the bottom log scale is used.
+Note that the only difference in plotting \autoref{fig:car.infoload} on a log-linear scale against $ID$ is that lines would be straight, with the bottom scale as the primary x-axis.
+Mean capacity is expressed as bits of surprise consumed per bit of difficulty, while the Index of Performance (1/b) is expressed as the bits of difficulty processed per bit of surprise.